 - “Stuff” (Unless something vital like my laptop or smartphone breaks, they don’t need to be replaced or procured)

 The lists are fairly short because I don’t have much going on right now (given the global situation).
-Over the past month, I’ve come to find that we can subsist on food (and honestly, pretty small roster of menu options), tea/coffee, and same few pieces of clothing day in and day out.
+Over the past month, I’ve come to find that we can subsist on food, tea/coffee, and same few pieces of clothing.

 While the pandemic is horrible in many ways, it’s been eye opening in showing me that we really don’t need much.

-The author of “The Year of Less” put money she earned from decluttering and selling her belongings and the money she saved by not shopping into a separate savings account.
+The author of “The Year of Less” put money she earned from selling her belongings and money she saved by not shopping into a separate savings account.
 I’m not quite sure how I’ll deal with that.

-An interesting idea she had was to put the amount of money you saved by not purchasing something you wanted to buy into a savings account to “literally” save the amount of money you’d have otherwise spent.
-Because I am using a joint account with my husband, I’m not sure if I’ll implement this (I’ll have to discuss it with him before I do it), it’s a pretty cool idea, and would definitely make this whole ordeal more fun, because the savings will be visible.
+An interesting idea she had was to put the amount of money you saved by not purchasing something you wanted to buy into a savings account.
+This forces you to “literally” save the amount of money you’d have otherwise spent.
+Because I am using a joint account with my husband, I’m not sure if I’ll implement this (I’ll have to discuss it with him before I do it).
+But it’s a pretty cool idea, and would definitely make this whole ordeal more fun, because the savings will be visible.